 The psychological effects that you can experience because of your Xanax addiction can set the stage for further issues.
 For example, problems concentrating can affect your work performance.
 Sleep disorders like insomnia can weaken your resolve because of the exhaustion you experience.
 The continuation of Xanax addiction can make these and other effects more severe.

 Xanax has the ability to completely alter your inner workings, including your emotional health.
 As long as you are abusing Xanax, the emotional turmoil you can experience can be dangerous in many ways.
+Although less well-known than the physical symptoms, this can be an even greater one of the dangers of Xanax abuse.
 Consider the following:

 - Increased interpersonal conflict — Your Xanax addiction can cause you to have mood swings, struggle with patience, and stay self-involved.
 As a result of those characteristics, you are likely to bump heads with your friends, family, and loved ones.
 Your relationships with them can deteriorate and bonds can be broken.